 Our skilled Orlando criminal defense lawyer has more than 15 years of legal experience to offer your case.
 Attorney Wiseman is a former prosecutor, meaning he has a unique insight into what the opposition might be thinking or planning about your case.

-Contact us at (407) 708-9127 or fill out our online form to schedule a free case consultation with us today.
+Contact us at (407) 708-9127 or fill out our online form to schedule a free initial case consultation with us today.